KerkhoffTechnologies/django-connectwise/README.md

 TODO

-* Uses easy-thumbnails- can use settings from that project to change behaviour
+* Uses easy-thumbnails- can use settings from that project to change behaviour http://easy-thumbnails.readthedocs.io/en/stable/ref/settings/.
+Also must add to INSTALLED_APPS (I think)

 ## License